adadamc/ML2_RL_Exam/README.md

 from matplotlib import pyplot as plt
 ```
 ### Initializing the Environment
-The Frozen Lake environment can be initalized with the `gym.make('FrozenLake-v1')` command.
+The Frozen Lake environment can be initialized with the `gym.make('FrozenLake-v1')` command.
 There are various arguments that can be used to customize the environment.

 #### map_name
 The `map_name` argument allows us to specify the map size, either `4x4` or `8x8`.
 In our examples, we will be using 8x8.